Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/README.md

     * Been rejected.

 ## License
-Code and most assets Copyright (C) 2016-2018 Colby Newman

-Other assets and ideas and concepts Copyright or Trademark Lucasfilm LTD., LucasArts, or Disney.
+Some ideas and concepts Copyright or Trademark Lucasfilm LTD., LucasArts, or Disney.

 If you are a modpack owner or distributor, you are fully responsible for supporting this mod's integration with the pack in form and function.
 If an issue is *caused* by this mod, you or the player is responsible for posting a support ticket/issue here.